- A server error occurred. Please press reload in your browser message when accessing the Google suite is caused by glitches with the web browser.

-The error message is displayed with the prompt: A browser error has occurred.
+- A browser error has occurred.
 Please hold the Shift key and click the Refresh button to try again.
-This error usually occurs most especially on Mozilla Firefox while accessing Google Docs.

-There are just a couple of reasons for this error which include excess browser cache, and/or browser error.
-The basic workaround would be to click the “Refresh” menu indicate in the error prompts.
+There are just a couple of reasons for this error which include excess browser cache, and/or browser glitches.
+The basic workaround would be to click the Refresh menu indicate in the error prompts.

-However, there are several other workarounds which are applicable in fixing a browser error has occurred’ error message.
+However, the problem might rapper.
+So there other solutions that are applicable in fixing this error message.

 - Use CCleaner

 The most straightforward solution you might want to consider is using an alternative web browser such as Opera.

 This Chromium-based browser platform offers everything Chrome offers, adding privacy protection and a few extra layers of security to the user’s experience.

 To top it all, there are a plethora of customization features that allow you to personalize Opera until it is perfectly tailored to suit all your needs and more.

 The majority of issues on Chrome or Mozilla are usually add-ons, and Opera doesn’t need them all that much.